xflipperkast/PVZ2_NX/README.md

 ## Running

-Place the generated `.nro` and the required game files in the appropriate `pvz2_nx` folder on your SD card, then launch it through your Nintendo Switch homebrew environment. place the files like this: sd/switch/pvz2_nx/ -> place nro and the 13.3.1 xapk here and rename 13.3.1 pvz xpk to pvz2.xapk
+Place the generated `.nro` and the required game files in the appropriate `pvz2_nx` folder on your SD card, then launch it through your Nintendo Switch homebrew environment. place the files like this: sd/switch/pvz2_nx/ -sd/switch/pvz2_nx/pvz2_nx.nro -sd/switch/pvz2_nx/pvz2.xapk
+Launch the app it will do the rest

 ---